oscarotero/ensino/posts/o-x.md

 ## Exercicio 1

-Clasifica no teu caderno as palabras que aparecen a continuación segundo a pronuncia do x:
+Clasifica as palabras que aparecen a continuación segundo a pronuncia do x:

 1. Como en xeado: